diwii/cookbook/rust/README.md

 Build documentation provided by all of your dependencies locally and open it in your browser

 # What is what, what?

+* What is trait? - Trait is similar to Interface/Abstract class, a set of methods for a Type (class)

 **Variables and References(&) are immutable by default.**